UnconnectedBedna/shrink-backup/README.md

 3. Checks if multiple partitions exists, if true, loops the boot with an offset and mounts it within the root mount
 4. Uses `rsync` to sync both partitions (if more than one)

-To update an existing img file simply use the `-U` option and the path to the img file.
+To update an existing img file simply use the `-U` option and the path to the img file.<br>
 Changing size in an update is not possible at the moment but is in the todo list for the future.

 **Disclaimer:**
-EEPROM updates might not be backed up in an image update, keep that in mind.
+EEPROM updates might not be backed up in an image update, keep that in mind.<br>
-To be absolutely sure after doing changes to EEPROM it's better to make a brand new img rather than updating.
+To be absolutely sure after doing changes to EEPROM it's better to make a brand new img rather than updating.<br>
 As of this moment, there are no plans to include that functionality in the script.

 ## To restore a backup, simply "burn" the img file to an sd-card using your favorite method.